-- The Chairman of the Board of Governors

-- The Headmaster

-- A member of the senior staff team, including the Deans or Chaplain.
+- The Chairman of the Board of Governors - The Headmaster - A member of the senior staff team, including the Deans or Chaplain. - Ministry of Education, Education Review Office or Teaching Council of New Zealand.

 Protection of employees making disclosures

 An employee who makes a disclosure and who has acted in accordance with the procedures outlined in this policy: